-You unbox your new toy only to realize you can’t connect it because the cafe you’re sitting at is using a web-based login form and your device doesn’t have a browser.
+You unbox your new toy only to realize you can’t connect it because the cafe you’re sitting at is using a captive portal.

 Gah!
 What to do… Shell into the device and use